DennisGross/COOL-MCv1/README.md

 ## Example 1 (Frozen Lake)
 To demonstrate our tool, we are going to train a near optimal RL policy for the commonly known frozen lake environment.
 1. Create via `mkdir projects` the empty project folder in the root of COOL-MC.
-2. Start the interactive container and mount the PRISM and project folder: Run `sudo docker run -v "$(pwd)/projects":/projects -v "$(pwd)/prism_files":/prism_files -it coolmc bash`
+2. Start the interactive container and mount the PRISM and project folder: Run `docker run -v "$(pwd)/projects":/projects -v "$(pwd)/prism_files":/prism_files -it coolmc bash`
 3. Execute `bash example_1.sh`.

 `bash example_1.sh` executes five commands.